Environmental Biology Degree

 Requirements

-Most schools require a letter of intent, GRE scores, letters of recommendation, a small application fee, and high school transcripts.
+Graduate programs typically require a letter of intent, GRE scores, letters of recommendation, a small application fee, and undergraduate transcripts.
+Some programs prefer applicants with biology backgrounds, though many accept students from related fields who complete prerequisite courses before beginning graduate work.

 Coursework